smallnest/weighted/README.md

 Package **weighted** implements the smooth weighted round-robin balancing algorithm.
 This algorithm is implemented in Nginx: https://github.com/phusion/nginx/commit/27e94984486058d73157038f7950a0a36ecc6e35.

-And it also implements the weighted rund robin algorithm used in LVS.

 Algorithm is as follows: on each peer selection we increase current_weight of each eligible peer by its weight, select peer with greatest current_weight